rtahmasbi/Causality/README.md

 Individual causal effects are de ned as a contrast of the values of counterfactual outcomes, but only one of those outcomes is observed for each individual| the one corresponding to the treatment value actually experienced by the individual.
 All other counterfactual outcomes remain unobserved.

 ## Causation versus association
 When the proportion of individuals who develop the outcome in the treated $Pr[Y = 1|A = 1]$ equals the proportion of individuals who develop the outcome in the untreated $Pr[Y = 1|A = 0]$, we say that treatment $A$ and outcome $Y$ are __independent__ $(A \mathrel{\unicode{x2AEB}} Y)$, that $A$ is not associated with $Y$.

 <p align="center"><img src="pics/causation_vs_assosiation.png" width="600"></p>

+Causal inference requires data like the hypothetical data in Table 1.1, but all we can ever expect to have is real world data like those in Table 1.2.
+The question is then under which conditions real world data can be used for causal inference.
+The next chapter provides one answer: conduct a randomized experiment.